PabloIbannez/VLMP/docs/Models.rst

 	  - Epsilon parameter of the steric potential.
 	  - float
 	  - 1.0
-	* - particleName
-	  - Name of the particle to be added to the system.
-	  - str
-	  - W
 	* - addVerletList
 	  - If True, a Verlet list will be created for the interactions.
 	  - bool
 	  - True
-	* - particleCharge
-	  - Charge of the particle to be added to the system.
-	  - float
-	  - 0.0
-	* - cutOffFactor
-	  - Factor to multiply the sigma parameter to obtain the cut-off distance.
-	  - float
-	  - 1.5
-	* - alpha
-	  - Alpha parameter of the steric potential for soft-core behavior.
-	  - float
-	  - 0.5
-	* - condition
-	  - Condition for the interaction.
-Options: 'inter', 'intra', etc.
-	  - str
-	  - inter
 	* - particleRadius
 	  - Radius of the particle to be added to the system.
 	  - float